dataloop/dataloop-support/docs/integrations/webhook/bigpanda.md

 ## Optional Settings

-You can pass in some additional details to BigPanda via the optional fields as specified in the Developer Docs
+You can pass in some additional details to BigPanda via the optional fields as specified in the developer docs:

 <https://www.bigpanda.io/docs/display/BD/POST+alerts>